Don’t knock it till you’ve tried it!

 Focus on the bathroom, living room, and kitchen.
 Dust if you haven’t in a while, sweep or vacuum, put away unnecessary crap lying around the kitchen or living room (like mail, shoes, toys, coats on the coat rack, etc.) and put out some candles, including a couple in the bathroom.

-Tip: If you’re short on space, put unnecessary bulky things like skis or bikes inside your car or at a neighbor’s.
+Tip: If you’re short on space, put unnecessary bulky things like skis or bikes inside your car or ask to store them at a neighbor’s.
 Just don’t forget to invite them over!

-A second-hand store or flea market is your best friend if you’re about to plan a dinner party.
+A second-hand store or flea market is your best friend when planning a dinner party.

 You might only own two wine glasses or four plates, and that’s okay.
 But, unless you want your guests to sip wine out of plastic cups, do yourself (and them) a favor and get yourself some second-hand dinner partyware.